-- Date of each contact and name of each person contacted; - Purpose of the contact; - Significant family/child/parent issues; - Type of contact (phone, face-to-face, home visit, etc.) and location for all face-to-face contacts; - Individual interview with each child present; - Observations regarding each person and the environment for face-to-face contacts; and/or - Diligent efforts to make a contact and date of the efforts, what were efforts to make this contact (telephone call, home visit but no one home, etc.).
+- Significant family/child/parent issues; - Type of contact (phone, face-to-face, home visit, etc.) and location for all face-to-face contacts; - Individual interview with each child present; - Observations regarding each person and the environment for face-to-face contacts; and/or - Diligent efforts to make a contact and date of the efforts, what were efforts to make this contact (telephone call, home visit but no one home, etc.).